ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Calibration.md

 ## Calibration - Current ##

-NOTE: if use a hardware sensor connected to teh Flight Controller, then ALL adjustments are made on the FC.
-The following does not apply.

 **Hardware current sensor - from a datasheet**
   1. Select "Enable ADC 5v ref"
   1. If "Enable ADC 5v ref" is changed, save and restart the OSD
   1. Click Amperage "CAL" on the GUI
   1. Enter the OSD onboard 5v voltage measured with a volt meter (recommended for improved accuracy)
   1. Enter the offset voltage.
 (Voltage when 0A drawn)
   1. Enter the sensitvity - mV change per 1A change

 **Hardware current sensor - with a current meter**
   1. Select "Enable ADC 5v ref"
   1. If "Enable ADC 5v ref" is changed, save and restart the OSD
   1. Either use calibration data from spreadsheet linked above (probably easier) or:
   1. Starting at zero, increase "Zero adjust" to display correct Amps at motors off
   1. Starting at max, decrease "Amps adjust" to display correct Amps at mid - high throttle setting